 True to it’s time period, this sweet 1970s chair is on wheels.
 I love that this chair can scoot to accommodate whatever we need for the space.

 Bottom line: I definitely would do this again, but maybe not for a chair we plan to use regularly.
 Once I can find a better piece, this will mostly likely end up in a corner of a bedroom.
-It’s cute to look at, but not the softest to sleep in!
+It’s cute to look at, but not the softest to sit in!

 PS – Say hello to my canine assistants, Jasper and Lola.
 They were a little too helpful the day I was trying to take photos.